 If you have a Green Card and your family members have applied for immigration visas, you can bring your family members together under the US V visa.
-In other words, your family members can use this visa to join you in the US while they are waiting to obtain their immigrant visa.
+In other words, your family members can use this visa to join you in the US while they are waiting to obtain their immigrant visas.
 But you should keep in mind that this visa is a kind of non-immigrant status.

 What are the requirements for this visa?

 Note that your spouse, children (unmarried and under 21 years of old), and the children of your spouse can apply for this visa.